meshcloud/terraform-azure-meshplatform/README.md

 To run this module, you need the following:

+- [Terraform installed](https://learn.hashicorp.com/tutorials/terraform/install-cli) (already installed in Azure Portal)
+- [Azure CLI installed](https://docs.microsoft.com/en-us/cli/azure/install-azure-cli) (already installed in Azure Portal)
 - Permissions on AAD level.
+If using Microsoft Customer Agreement, AAD level permissions must be set in the Tenant Directory that will create the subscriptions (*Source Tenant*) as well as the Tenant Directory that will receive the subscriptions (*Destination Tenant*).
 An Azure account with one of the following roles:
   1. Global Administrator
   2. Privileged Role Administrator AND (Cloud) Application Administrator
 - Permissions on Azure Resource Level: User Access Administrator on the Management Group that should be managed by meshStack

+### If using an Enterprise Agreement
 - Permissions on [Enterprise Agreement level](https://learn.microsoft.com/en-us/azure/cost-management-billing/manage/understand-ea-roles): Account Owner for the enrollment account that should be used for creating subscriptions

-- [Terraform installed](https://learn.hashicorp.com/tutorials/terraform/install-cli) (already installed in Azure Portal)
-- [Azure CLI installed](https://docs.microsoft.com/en-us/cli/azure/install-azure-cli) (already installed in Azure Portal)
+### If using a Microsoft Customer Agreement
+- Permissions in Source Tenant for granting access to the billing account used for subscription creation: Account Administrator

 ## How to Use This Module

 ### Using Azure Portal

+> If using a **Microsoft Customer Agreement**, go through these steps in the **Destination Tenant**

 1. Login into [Azure Portal](https://portal.azure.com/) with your Admin user.